 OTP’s generated by a Security Key are significantly longer than those from an authenticator app (32 characters versus 8 or less characters).
 FIDO2 adds additional security on top of this, because the protocol will only respond to a challenge from the website that you registered it on, and will therefore prevent phishing.

 - Harder to lose

-Harder to lose: We see a lot of lost phone tickets at Kraken Support.
-In our experience, clients are less likely to lose a device specifically used for 2FA than a phone that is carried around all the time.
+We see a lot of tickets at Kraken Support because someone lost their phone.
+In our experience, it is less likely to lose a device specifically used for 2FA than a phone that is carried around all the time.